polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

-There are various ways of describing OpenBLAS's/BLIS' tiling scheme and they are explained in excellent detail with illustration in the papers by [Van Zee and van de Geijn al. on BLIS](https://dl.acm.org/citation.cfm?id=2764454) and also with excellent analysis and explanation by [Low et al.  ACM TOMS 2016](https://dl.acm.org/citation.cfm?id=2764454).
+There are various ways of describing OpenBLAS's/BLIS' tiling scheme and they are explained in excellent detail with illustration in the papers by [Van Zee and van de Geijn al. on BLIS](https://dl.acm.org/citation.cfm?id=2764454), and with excellent analysis and modeling by [Low et al.  ACM TOMS 2016](https://dl.acm.org/citation.cfm?id=2764454).
 But here, we will describe the tiling transformation very compactly via polyhedral schedules.
 For an introduction to polyhedral schedules, see